jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And we're justifiably frightened, wondering what's going to happen next in the economy, international relations, and in general, what the future holds.

-<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Keeping the Industrial Age work culture alive means our jobs get more bullshit every year.
-BS jobs are a needless waste because we've only started the Internet Age.
-There is so much more work to do, profit to be earned, and glory to be won by upgrading our society with modern technology.
-Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)._ [Reader Mode.](https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog)
+It's sad, because we've only started the Internet Age, and there's much more work to do, profit to be earned, and glory to be won by upgrading our society with modern technology.
+Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).
+[Reader Mode.](https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog)_

 ## Our Aged Health Care System